Veritas NetBackup™ Self Service Configuration Guide

 Server Date Format and Server Time Format

-The format in which the master server expects dates and times.
+The format in which the backup server expects dates and times.

 You can select from the example formats listed or enter a custom format.
 More information about editing the date and the time format is available.